 Through an adequate lone working risk assessment to establish the hazards present and controls needed, a lone work permit to control the work, and regular contact, you can minimise the risks associated with lone working.

-Don’t forget to provide lone workers with adequate welfare facilities and a first aid kit for treating minor injuries.
+Don’t forget to make sure that lone workers have access to welfare facilities and a first aid kit for treating minor injuries.